-At the end of this guide, there is more information about where to find some additional resources.
+At the end of this guide, there is more information about the rule and related implementation support from the Bureau.

 II.
 Who should read this guide?

 If your organization originates closed-end residential mortgage loans, you may find this guide helpful.
 This guide will help you determine your compliance obligations for the mortgage loans you originate.